YONG-LIN-LIANG/aws-beating/README.md

 # aws-beating
-This is the AWS questions we collect to help people beat AWS certificates.
+This is repo which contains AWS questions used to help people beat AWS certificates.